-Embark on a free self-guided tour of the extraordinary artwork which offers a world of captivating experiences that unfold around every corner.
+Embark on a free self-guided tour of the extraordinary artwork which offers a world of captivating experiences that unfold around every corner of the ARIA Campus.

 Nancy Rubins – "Big Edge" is a Stainless steel and aluminum water vessels, 51 x 75 x 57 feet

 Considered one of the most visually stunning commissions at CityCenter, Rubins' work of art at CityCenter is a colorful composition of numerous aluminum rowboats, canoes and other small river and ocean vessels finessed into an eye-catching, gravity-defying form the artist calls "a blooming flower."
 The boats are connected with thousands of pounds of stainless steel wire cable forming a web-like structure

 Exterior of Vdara Hotel & Spa's main drive